GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 may include requested changes.
 Your patch may be accepted and applied immediately.

 Your authorship will be preserved in the commit.
-We want you properly credited.
+We want you to be properly credited for your work.

-When a release is imminent, your patch may be held until the next development cycle begins, unless it is shown to be minimal and not destabilizing.
-In mid- cycle your patch may be immediately applied and pushed.
+Near the end of the development cycle, when a release is close, your patch may be held until the next development cycle begins, unless it is shown to be minimal and not destabilizing.
+In mid-cycle your patch may be immediately applied and pushed.

 What are the causes for a patch to be rejected?